karakays/lfcs/README.md

 _journaling_ filesystems are much faster to check than older systems because not the whole filesystem needs to be checked only last failed transactions.

 #### Mounting filesystem
-n order to access a block device from the virtual filesystem, it first needs to be attached to the root directory tree at some point.
-You mount filesystems (on some device), not block devices directly.
+In order to access a block device from the virtual filesystem, it first needs to be attached to the root directory tree at some point.
+You mount filesystems (on some device), not block devices directly, so mounting is related with the filesystem rather then directly the disk device itself.

-Question: Do I need to have a filesystem on a device before being able to mount it?
-Try and see.

 ```mount [target] [mount-point]``` and ```umount [mount-point]``` to unmount.
 Mount point directory needs to exist before.
 Non-empty directories can be used as mount points.
 [target] can be either a device-file, a partition label or filesystem UUIDs. device-node can change at boot time (based on which device picked up first) and labels do not force unique names.
 UUIDs is reliable as it's unique to specify a device.
 Filesystem UUIDs are generated when creating (format) a filesystem.